Interactive Brokers Trading Service

 - Check the box Create API message log file and hit Apply and OK.

-- Both log files are located within C:\JTS directory and it is named log.Day.txt (TWS Log File) and api.clientId.Day.Log (API Log File).
+- Send by email to Interactive Brokers support a copy of both the TWS and API Log file attached as well as details the specific issue encountered.
+Both log files are located within C:\JTS folder and it is named log.Day.txt (TWS Log File) and api.clientId.Day.Log (API Log File).

 Historical and Real-time Stock/Equities Data Volume Differences